snowiow/SIFT/README.md

 with sigma=1.0 onto it.
 Like mentioned in the paper, a base sigma of 0.5 is assumed in the original image.
 Every further calculation is based on the doubled version.
 If this flag is set to off, the algorithm starts with the initial image.

+## -r [ --result ] arg (=0)
+Writes a sift.txt with a table like listing of all found interest points.
+The listed data are: positions, scale, orientation and their descriptors

 # API
 A full Class and Namespace Reference can be found [here](